 Good Jobs Challenge

-The Good Jobs Metro Boston Coalition Sectoral Partnership is part of the Good Jobs Challenge, a national initiative focused on boosting the workforce in the child care industry.
+The Good Jobs Challenge – Child Care was part of the Good Jobs Challenge, a national initiative, and focused on boosting the workforce in the child care industry.

 Two teachers working with young children, showing them an alphabet poster